friendly-bits/geoblocker-bash/README.md

 **The -manage script**: provides an interface to configure geoblocking.

-Supported actions: add, remove, schedule

-'geoblocker_bash-manage -a add|remove -c <country_code>' :
+_'geoblocker_bash-manage -a add|remove -c <country_code>'_ :
 * Adds or removes the specified country codes (tld's) to/from the config file
 * Calls the -run script to fetch and apply the ip lists
 * Calls the -backup script to create a backup of current config, ipsets and iptables state.

-'geoblocker_bash-manage -a schedule -s <"schedule_expression">' : enables persistence and configures the schedule for the periodic cron job.
+_'geoblocker_bash-manage -a schedule -s <"schedule_expression">'_ : enables persistence and configures the schedule for the periodic cron job.

-'geoblocker_bash-manage -a schedule -s disable' : disables persistence.
+_'geoblocker_bash-manage -a schedule -s disable'_ : disables persistence.

 **The -run script**: Serves as a proxy to call the -fetch, -apply and -backup scripts with arguments required for each action.

-'geoblocker_bash-run -a add -c <"country_codes">' : Fetches iplists and loads ipsets and iptables rules for specified countries.
+_'geoblocker_bash-run -a add -c <"country_codes">'_ : Fetches iplists and loads ipsets and iptables rules for specified countries.

-'geoblocker_bash-run -a remove -c <"country_codes">' : Removes iplists, ipsets and iptables rules for specified countries.
+_'geoblocker_bash-run -a remove -c <"country_codes">'_ : Removes iplists, ipsets and iptables rules for specified countries.

- 'geoblocker_bash-run -a update' : intended for triggering from periodic cron jobs.
+_'geoblocker_bash-run -a update'_ : intended for triggering from periodic cron jobs.
 Updates the ipsets for all country codes that had been previously configured.
 Also used by the reboot cron job to implement persistence.

 **The -fetch script**
 - Fetches ipv4 subnets list for a given country code from RIPE.
 - Parses, validates, compiles the downloaded list, and saves to a file.

-**The -apply script**:  Creates or removes ipsets and iptables rules for specified country codes.
+**The -apply script**:  directly interfaces with iptables.
+Creates or removes ipsets and iptables rules for specified country codes.

-'geoblocker_bash-apply -a add -c <"country_codes">' :
+_'geoblocker_bash-apply -a add -c <"country_codes">'_ :
 - Loads an ip list file for specified countries into ipsets and sets iptables rules to only allow connections from the local subnet and from subnets included in the ipsets.

-'geoblocker_bash-apply -a remove -c <"country_codes">' :
+_'geoblocker_bash-apply -a remove -c <"country_codes">'_ :
 - removes ipsets and associated iptables rules for specified countries.
+**The -cronsetup script** exists to manage all the cron-related logic in one place.
+Called by the -manage script to enable/disable persistence and schedule cron jobs.
 **The -backup script**: Creates a backup of the current iptables state and geoblocker-associated ipsets, or restores them from backup.

-'geoblocker_bash-backup -a backup' : Creates a backup of the current iptables state and geoblocker-associated ipsets.
+_'geoblocker_bash-backup -a backup'_ : Creates a backup of the current iptables state and geoblocker-associated ipsets.

-'geoblocker_bash-backup -a restore' : Used for automatic recovery from fault conditions (should not happen but implemented just in case)
+_'geoblocker_bash-backup -a restore'_ : Used for automatic recovery from fault conditions (should not happen but implemented just in case)
 - Restores ipsets and iptables state from backup
 - If restore from backup fails, assumes a fundamental issue and disables geoblocking entirely

 **The -common script:** : Stores common functions and variables for geoblocker_bash suite.
 Does nothing if called directly.

-**The validate_cron_schedule.sh script** is used by the -manage script.
-It accepts cron schedule expression and attempts to make sure that it complies with the format that cron expects.
-Used to validate optionally user-specified cron schedule expression.
+**The validate_cron_schedule.sh script** is used by the -cronsetup script.
+It accepts a cron schedule expression and attempts to make sure that it conforms to cron format.

 **The check_ip_in_ripe.sh script** can be used to verify that a certain ip address belongs to a subnet found in RIPE's records for a given country.
 It is not called from other scripts.